Wolverine971/9takes/src/blog/enneagram/biggest-compliments-to-give-each-enneagram-type.md

 ---
-title: 'What are the biggest compliments to give to each Enneagram type'
+title: 'The 9 Biggest Compliments to Give to Each Enneagram Type'
 description: 'Explore the ultimate compliments for each Enneagram type, delving into their core essence and unique strengths.
 Dive deep with 9takes!'
 author: 'DJ Wayne'
 date: '2023-08-09'
 loc: 'https://9takes.com/blog/enneagram/biggest-compliments-to-give-each-enneagram-type'
-lastmod: '2024-04-07'
+lastmod: '2024-07-12'
 changefreq: 'monthly'
 priority: '0.6'
 published: true